dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/concurrency.md

 [!code-csharp[](intro/samples/cu50/Pages/Departments/Delete.cshtml.cs)]

 The Delete page detects concurrency conflicts when the entity has changed after it was fetched. `Department.ConcurrencyToken` is the row version when the entity was fetched.
-When EF Core creates the SQL DELETE command, it includes a WHERE clause with `ConcurrencyToken`.
-If the SQL DELETE command results in zero rows affected:
+When EF Core creates the `SQL DELETE` command, it includes a WHERE clause with `ConcurrencyToken`.
+If the `SQL DELETE` command results in zero rows affected:

-* The `ConcurrencyToken` in the SQL DELETE command doesn't match `RowVersion` in the database.
+* The `ConcurrencyToken` in the `SQL DELETE` command doesn't match `ConcurrencyToken` in the database.
 * A `DbUpdateConcurrencyException` exception is thrown.
 * `OnGetAsync` is called with the `concurrencyError`.